opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_floatingip_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
-    A Compute client is needed to create a floating IP that can be used with a compute instance.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new floating IP (which may or may not have a different address).

 * `pool` - (Required) The name of the pool from which to obtain the floating IP.
 Changing this creates a new floating IP.